-3.1.1 A Scoping Opinion (Appendix 2B) issued by Scottish Ministers identified the potential significant effects of the Proposed Development.
-These has been subject to detailed assessment as part of the EIA, using methodologies appropriate to the different environmental topics considered.
+A Scoping Opinion (EIA Appendix 2A) issued by Scottish Ministers identified the potential significant effects of the Proposed Development.
+These have been subject to detailed assessment as part of the EIA, using methodologies appropriate to the different environmental topics considered.
 Summaries of the environmental topics and the assessment findings are set out below.
 The assessment work was an ongoing process carried out during the design of the Proposed Development in order to reduce potential significant effects through careful design.
-The design process is set out in detail in Chapter 3 of the EIA Report, and has been led by technical constraints, landscape considerations, the need to avoid areas of deep peat, and minimising impacts on birds and other ecology identified on the Development Site.
+The design process is set out in detail in AI Chapter 3, and has been led by technical constraints, landscape considerations, the need to avoid areas of deep peat, and minimising impacts on birds and other ecology identified on site.

-3.2 Landscape and Visual
+Landscape and Visual

-- 3.2.1 The Landscape and Visual Impact Assessment (LVIA) has been undertaken by chartered landscape architects at Wood in accordance with the Guidelines for Landscape and Visual Impact Assessment, 3rd Edition, (May 2013).
-The assessment process has encompassed the construction, operational and decommissioning phases of the Proposed Development and has included design iteration and assessment of the residual effects. - 3.2.2 Consultation relevant to the landscape, visual and cumulative assessment has been undertaken with Scottish Natural Heritage (SNH) and CnES who commented on aspects of methodology, sources of information, scope of assessment, viewpoint assessment and developments to be considered as part of the cumulative assessment.
+The Landscape and Visual Impact Assessment (LVIA) has been undertaken by chartered landscape architects at Wood in accordance with the Guidelines for Landscape and Visual Impact Assessment, 3rd Edition, (Landscape Institute and IEMA, May 2013), hereafter referred to as GLVIA 3.
+The assessment process has encompassed the construction, operational and decommissioning phases of the Proposed Development and has included design iteration and assessment of the residual effects.

+Consultation relevant to the landscape, visual and cumulative assessment has been undertaken with Scottish Natural Heritage (SNH) and Comhairle nan Eilean Siar (CnES) who commented on aspects of methodology, sources of information, scope of assessment, viewpoint assessment and developments to be considered as part of the cumulative assessment.